Kirskov/OpenCV/README.md

 ```
 If no image is specified or the image fails to load, the template will automatically use `project-placeholder.jpg` as a fallback.

-### Themes
+### Theme Settings

-The portfolio includes 5 pre-built themes:
+The portfolio includes 10 pre-built themes:
-- Default (Blue)
+- Pink/Purple (Default)
-- Dark
+- Modern Dark
-- Light
+- Light Minimalist
+- Ocean
+- Forest
+- Sunset
+- Nordic
+- Cyberpunk
-- Blue
+- Pastel
-- Green
+- Monochrome

+Users can:
-Users can switch themes using the paint brush icon in the bottom-right corner.
+1. Switch themes using the paint brush icon (🎨) in the bottom-right corner
+2. Set their preferred default theme in the configuration
+3. The selected theme will persist across page reloads

+To set a default theme:
+1. Open the configuration panel
+2. Select your preferred theme
+3. The theme will be saved as your default and automatically applied on page load

 ## Language Support